Calestial2/Txtmax/README.md

 - **CHANGELOG.md**: Document detailing changes
 - **CONTRIBUTING.md**: Comprehensive guidelines for contributing to Txtmax

-I hope this meets your expectations!
-If you need any further refinements, feel free to let me know.

 When we Release an Update we keep updating it until another version

 We Recommend You use Latest Version always